check-spelling-sandbox/unbound-docker/README.md

 mvance/unbound:latest
 ```

 By default, this image forwards queries Cloudflare DNS server over TLS.
 In other words, it does not act as a recursive server.
-The [unbound.sh file](1.17.0/data/unbound.sh) provides the configuration unless it is overriden as described below.
+The [unbound.sh file](1.17.0/data/unbound.sh) provides the configuration unless it is overridden as described below.

 *Note: The example [unbound.conf](unbound.conf) file is different from the one set by [unbound.sh file](1.17.0/data/unbound.sh).
 The example is provided to help you re-configure this as a [recursive server](https://github.com/MatthewVance/unbound-docker#recursive-config).*